Science Student Research

 Two Physics Majors attend Frontiers in Optics/Laser Science Conference

-Kamonasish Chakraborty and Zabir Hossain, undergraduate Physics Majors whose mentor is Distinguished Professor Robert Alfano, will attend the FiO 2013/LS XXIX conference in Orlando, Florida, October 6-10.
-Their abstracts have been accepted and will be presented representing CCNY and the Physics Department.
+Kamonasish Chakraborty and Zabir Hossain, undergraduate Physics Majors whose mentor is Distinguished Professor Robert Alfano, attended the FiO 2013/LS XXIX conference in Orlando, Florida, October 6-10.
+Their abstracts were presented representing CCNY and the Physics Department.
 The FiO/LS conference is sponsored by The Optical Society (OSA), Frontiers in Optics 2013, collocated with the American Physical Society Division of Laser Science's Annual Meeting, Laser Science XXIX.
 Mr. Chakraborty and Mr. Hosssain presented their research during Physics Students Month on October 3: "Stimulated Raman Scattering in Magnegas and H$_2$-CO mixtures." and "Second Harmonic and Optical Parametric Generation in KDP Using Supercontinuum Light from a Photonic Crystal Fiber"

 CCNY STEM Majors Scoop Up Record Five Wins at National Conference

 Tai-Denae Bradley, mathematics and physics major, is among five City College of New York science students who brought home a record five wins for research presentations at the Annual Biomedical Research Conference for Minority Students (ABRCMS) last semester in San Jose, California.